Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 We believe in “looking to the future while respecting the past,” aiming to foster a safety culture while preventing the recurrence of workplace accidents.
 We look back on workplace accidents and process-related accidents arising from unsafe behavior and the neglect of the basics, work to prevent recurrence, and raise employees' safety awareness.

-In FY2023/3, we and our partner companies (contractors) continued our efforts of FY2022/3 and worked toward our goal of eliminating serious workplace accidents, including chemical injuries, caught in, on or between, falls, and heat stroke.
-As a measure to eliminate chemical injuries, caught in, on or between accidents, and falls, we have been conducting pre-work safety assessments through the Whiteboard KY Sessions*2, a system shared by all business sites.
+In FY2024/3, we and our partner companies (contractors) continued our efforts of FY2023/3 and worked toward our goal of eliminating serious workplace accidents, including chemical injuries, caught in, on or between, falls, and heat stroke.
+As a measure to eliminate chemical injuries, caught in, on or between accidents, and falls, we have continued promoting initiatives for pre-work safety assessments through the Whiteboard KY Sessions*2, a system shared by all business sites.
 For heat stroke, we have made sure employees can readily replenish drinking water and mineral supplies, set up rest areas, enforced mask usage rules, and encouraged the use of equipment to prevent and treat heat stroke.
+In order to prevent health problems and chemical injuries caused by chemical substances, we are working to reduce the risk of hazards and dangers in work by conducting chemical substance risk assessments and complying with the revised Industrial Safety and Health Act (new chemical substance regulations).

-In FY2023/3, there were 42 occupational accidents for the entire Group, consisting of 23 resulting in lost workdays and 19 that did not.
-There were no fatal accidents.
-The details and causes of these cases are shared with the RC Division through the "Incidents Database" promptly after they occur in accordance with internal rules, and both provisional and permanent measures are considered and implemented to prevent recurrence.
+In FY2024/3, there were 44 occupational accidents for the entire Group, consisting of 26 resulting in lost workdays and 18 that did not.
+There were no fatal accidents, and 1 serious accident resulting in permanent disability.
+In the event of an occupational accident, an overview of the accident is shared with the RC Center through the "Incidents Database" promptly after they occur in accordance with internal rules.
+When investigating the cause and examining temporary and permanent recurrence prevention measures, a problem review sheet*3 is used, and the relevant parties proceed with the examination, and recurrence prevention measures are determined.
 This information is also shared horizontally with other business sites through the database and used to prevent similar accidents.

 Number of Occupational Accidents (Daicel Group)

-*Occupational Accident Frequency Rate = number of people involved in an occupational accident / total actual working hours × 1 million hours
+*Lost Workday Accident Frequency Rate = number of people involved in an accident resulting in lost workdays / total actual working hours × 1 million hours

 Patrols to ensure against heatstroke and injuries from hazardous substances